Eligarf/stealthy/README.md

 ## **Friendly tokens can still be viewed**
 The GM has the option for allowing Hidden tokens to be seen by other tokens of the same disposition.

-# Limitations

-## Handling Hidden removal
-Stealthy will not automatically remove the Hidden condition - the dnd5e [Skulker](https://www.dndbeyond.com/feats/skulker) feat demonstrates why removing Hidden gets complicated without heavier automation support provided by modules like the excellent [Midi-QOL](https://foundryvtt.com/packages/midi-qol) which handles this for my games.
-I suggest [DFreds Effects Panel](https://foundryvtt.com/packages/dfreds-effects-panel) as an easier way to manually remove it, especially for low automation level games.

-## Visibility changes are only reflected on token updates
-The visibility results are cached, so changes in visibility brought about by making skill checks, adjusting the result values manually, or removing the Spot/Hidden effects don't immediately change the visible state.
-This means sometimes you have force a token update by moving the token or selecting a different token.

 # Systems
 I've isolated out all the specific dnd5e code I wrote into its own engine object and built a sort-of working implementation for PF1 - see changelog for caveats.
 I'd be happy to take any help offered to make Stealthy work in other systems!
 Stealth engines don't have to live inside Stealthy's codebase - they can be added externally like below:
 ```